OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 - note is empty.
 - The list of child meters will have nothing selected and show "Select a child meter".
 The choices allowed and deleting is similar to edit.
 - The list of child groups is similar child meters.
 - The deep meters are not shown.
+The code actually lists them as changes are made similar to edit.
 - Same discard/save buttons as edit.

 Finally, the way to determine the values to display on the default graphic unit menu is different than for meters as [described elsewhere](#determining-compatible-units):